jorisv/SimpleSolver/README.md

 #SimpleSolver

-SimpleSolver aim to provide a set of solver writing with the Eigen3 library.
+SimpleSolver aims to provide a set of solvers written with the Eigen3 library.

 The purpose of this library is to be educational and not about providing efficient solvers.